-Why do I need to sign into my IETF Datatracker account to register for the meeting?
+Why do I need to sign into Datatracker to register?

 Can I change registration types (e.g. from onsite to remote)?

-Yes, absolutely.
-Anyone who registers as an onsite participant and then needs to participate remotely will get the same fee tier when they convert their registration.
-For example, if you register and pay for onsite participation during the early bird registration period and then need to convert that to remote participation, you will get the early bird remote participation fee rate even if we are one week from the meeting.
-To change your registration type, please email firstname.lastname@example.org and the Secretariat will help you convert your registration.
+Yes.
+If you register as an onsite participant and want to switch to remote participation then please email firstname.lastname@example.org and the Secretariat will help you convert your registration.
+You will be re-registered at the same fee tier as your original registration, and be refunded the difference in fee.
+For example, if you register and pay for onsite participation during the early bird registration period and then convert that to remote participation, you will get the early bird remote participation fee rate even if we are one week from the meeting.

-Will my meeting registration be refunded if the situation changes close to the meeting?
+Will my meeting registration be refunded if the onsite meeting is cancelled?

-If the IETF determines that 113 can no longer be held as a hybrid meeting with participants onsite in Vienna and you have registered as an Onsite Participant, your fee will be refunded and you will have the option to register as a Remote Participant.
+Yes.
+If the IETF cancels the onsite part of the meeting and you have registered as an onsite participant, your fee will be refunded and you will have the option to register as a remote participant.

 Will my hotel reservation be refunded if I can no longer travel to the meeting?

 It is strongly recommend that onsite participants consider travel insurance for IETF 113.